SUSSBIA/fabric-onboarding-experience/glossary.md

 ### Artefact

-A file, report, notebook, template, dataset, model, or other output used in the onboarding repo.
+A file, report, notebook, template, dataset, model, or other output used in the onboarding guide or Fabric Sandbox Workspace.

-Examples include `HDB_Resales.pbix`, a use case canvas, a notebook, or a report review note.
+Examples include a published report, a semantic model, a notebook, a use case canvas, a report review note, or a model card.

 ## B